 These Competition Specific rules are to be used in conjunction with the NZHGPA Paragliding Competition Rules and the General Section and Section 7B of the FAI Sporting Code.
 Reference numbers for Section 7B used in this text should be crosschecked with the latest edition of Section 7B.

+This is a FAI CAT 2 Event

 CONTACT: